Graduate Certificate in Art History

 Whether you’re studying for professional development or pleasure, a graduate certificate will give you advanced communication skills and a strong foundation of cultural knowledge.
-It could also be your first step towards a graduate diploma, a Master of Arts (Studies in Art History) or Master of Arts (Curatorial and Museum Studies), opening doors to a wide range of new and enhanced career opportunities.
+It could also be your first step towards a graduate diploma, or Master of Arts (Studies in Art History), opening doors to a wide range of new and enhanced career opportunities.

 Choose your applicant type to view the relevant admissions information for this program.

 SATAC Code 3GC003 Deferment Yes - 2 year Intake February and July Enquiries Future Students teamGraduate entry

 Higher Education Study A completed Bachelors degree or equivalent or completed Professional Certificate in Art History.SATAC Code: 3GC003